 Students will gain a working knowledge of managerial finance by learning to develop a systematic approach to financial analysis; to apply techniques for planning, forecasting, and managing; as well as to evaluate and recommend improvements in the organization's financial performance.
-Prerequisites: FINP 5008 Business Finance or equivalent.
 (3 hrs.
 Lect.)
+Prerequisite: FIN 5008 or equivalent.